-Find Emerald Isle NC and Swansboro NC tourism information for the first time visitor or the seasoned vacationer right here.
-Emerald Isle NC and Swansboro NC are located just three miles apart but in two different coastal counties, Carteret and Onslow, Emerald Isle in the most western point in Carteret County and Swansboro at the most eastern point in Onslow County, they share the treasures of Bogue Sound, the White Oak River and the Atlantic Ocean all within reach, so needless to say it makes for a coastal paradise for many.
+You'll find Emerald Isle and Swansboro NC tourism and vacation information for the first time visitor or the seasoned vacationer right here.
+Emerald Isle and Swansboro NC are located just three miles apart but in two different coastal counties, Carteret and Onslow, Emerald Isle in the most western point in Carteret County while Swansboro lays at the most eastern point in Onslow County, they share the treasures of Bogue Sound, the White Oak River and the Atlantic Ocean all within reach, so needless to say it makes for a coastal paradise for many.

-With a host of activities to do both on water and land these two towns have become premier destinations for both the transient visitor coming by boat via the Intracoastal waterway and the land lubber by car, offering something for everyone from the camper to the condo owner to the oceanfront sand castle homes in Emerald Isle or waterfront in Swansboro.
+With a host of activities to do both on water and land these two towns have become premier destinations for both the transient visitor coming by boat via the Intracoastal waterway and the land lubber by car, offering something for everyone from the camper owner to the oceanfront homes in Emerald Isle and waterfront estates in Swansboro.